loreanvictor/callbag-jsx/docs/md/install.md

 <br>

-> 👉 If you do not have a GitHub account or don't want the repo on GitHub, you can simply
+> 👉 If you do not have a GitHub account or don't want the repo on GitHub,
 > clone any of the template repos and reset the origin.

 <br>